-Al-Muqadasa Fair Trade Producers’ Company is part of Palestinian Fair Trade Association (PFTA) which represents over thirty Cooperatives totalling a membership of 777 plus farmers, with 4300 ha of olive orchard.
-Each farmer supports a large extended family so the Fairtrade oil helps to elevate poverty in a much larger surrounding area.
+Al-Muqadasa Fair Trade Producers’ Company is part of the Palestinian Fair Trade Association (PFTA) which represents over thirty cooperatives.
+With a membership totalling 777 plus farmers there are over 4300 hectares of olive orchards.
+Each farmer supports a large extended family so this Fairtrade oil helps to alleviate poverty in a much larger surrounding area.

 Fairtrade certification is for the cooperatives of PFTA that own the Association.
-They contract with Canaan Fair Trade who is the exporter, with certified importers being Equal Exchange and Zaytoun.
+They contract with Canaan Fair Trade who is the exporter, with certified importers in the UK being Equal Exchange and Zaytoun.

 Fair Trade is a new concept in Palestine.
 Life is dominated by their struggle for existence under occupation.
-Land confiscation is a constant threat; communities are separated from each other and their fields by the new ‘security’ wall.
-Simple tasks of day to day business may involve circuitous journeys.
+Land confiscation is a constant threat; communities are separated from each other and their fields by the ‘security’ wall.
+Simple tasks for their day to day business may involve long journeys.